hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 [glogin01]$ conda --version
 conda 4.12.0
 ```

+## Why Horovod
+Horovod, developed by Uber in 2017, is a distributed deep learning training framework, aimed to make it easy and simple to take a DL code developed with different DL frameworks such as Tensorflow and Pytorch (i.e., DL frameworks neutural) and scale it to run across many GPUs in parallel.
+It is designed with the followings in mind in the first place:
+1. How much modification does one have to make to a existing DL code to make it distributed, and how easy is it to run it?
+2. How much faster would it run in distributed mode?

 ## Building Horovod
 Now you are ready to build Horovod as a conda virtual environment:
 1. load modules: